onera/Cassiopee/Generator/doc/source/Generator.rst

 .. py:function:: Generator.getAngleRegularityMap(a)

     Return the angle regularity map of an array.
     The angle regularity map corresponds to the maximum angle difference between an element and its neigbouring cells.
-The angle regularity map is expressed in degree and located at centers.
+The angle regularity map is expressed in degree and located at centers in a field "regularityAngle".

     Exists also as in place version (_getAngleRegularityMap) that modifies a and returns None.
+    Exists also as parallel distributed version (G.Mpi.getAngleRegularityMap).

     :param a: input mesh
     :type  a: array or pyTree
     :return: modified reference copy of a
     :rtype: array or pyTree